 Guide price is per person.
-Based on 2 people sharing for 7 nights on Bed & Breakfast.
+Based on 4 people sharing for 7 nights on Self Catering.
 Flying from selected regional airports with year round departures.

 Turkey is often hailed as the place where east meets west and is a fascinating country packed full of stunning sights, beautiful beaches, a fabulous Mediterranean climate and gorgeous mouth-watering foods bringing your taste senses to life.
 There is a huge range of resorts packed with loads of activities, modern hotels and ancient architecture.
 A holiday in Turkey really does offer something for everyone.

 Holidays in Turkey are an exotic mix of new world meets old, where modern resorts are close to many historical ancient cities and monuments.
 For many, Turkey was an exotic and mysterious country that in recent years has become one of Europe's most exciting holiday destinations.
 Whether you are looking for sun, sea or history, a Turkey holiday will be a perfect choice.
 Situated at the crossroads between East and West, Turkey is a unique holiday destination.
 The city of Istanbul is the only city to be situated on two continents, Europe and Asia.